How to Decide Your View of the End Times – A Five Step Study Process

 (1).
 SPIRITUAL POLITICS OR PEER PRESSURE:

 Many churches and denominations get super dogmatic about these doctrines.
 If you were raised in Reformed circles, you were probably chided as being foolish and unintellectual for even reading a Tim LaHaye book.
 If raised in Dispensational circles, many are often threatened “you are literally under a curse if you don’t support this modern Israeli political party.”
-You see, elitism and legalistic peer pressure can be found in almost any group.
+But my point is this: Elitism and legalistic peer pressure can be found on almost every side of this debate.

-As I share in my book Pharisectomy, the motive behind this legalism is usually well intentioned.
-Somebody wants to protect people from making mistakes.
+As I shared in my book Pharisectomy, the motive behind this legalism is usually well intentioned: Somebody wants to protect people from making mistakes.
 But these practices don’t often create well-informed students of the Bible.
-To put it another way: Many are indoctrinated, but few are discipled.
+Many Christians are indoctrinated, but few are discipled.
 In other words, people ask me: “why do you teach all of the end times positions if you know that only one of them will ultimately be right?”
 And the answer is simple: (1).
 I could be wrong; and (2).
 Indoctrination gets people addicted to experts while theological tension gets people addicted to God’s word.
 I want people to fall in love with Jesus, not me.
 Even more, theological tension is what drives us deeper into the Scriptures.

 But if the pressure to make the decision doesn’t come from the outside (friends, denominations, or pastors), then it often comes from the inside:

 (2).
 THEOLOGICAL INSECURITY: